 Note: Write-enabled metadata objects are not thread or process safe.
-Read-only checkouts can use multithreading safety to retrieve data via the standard MetadataReader.get() calls contains (key: Union[str, int]) \rightarrow bool Determine if a key with the provided name is in the metadata
+Read-only checkouts can use multithreading safety to retrieve data via the standard MetadataReader.get() calls

+''' MetadataReader for the intended use of this functionality. contains(key: Union[str, int]) → bool Determine if a key with the provided name is in the metadata